AaronCGoidel/Covid/README.md

 Finally, you will be taken to the main dashboard, where you can see different Covid related news articles, see information about Covid vaccines, and more:

 ![main page](images/Dashboard.JPG)

-## TODO

-- Name the app
-- Business plan
-- Design the app
-- Implement frontend
-- Implement backend
-- Host the thing
-- Probably a whole bunch of other stuff
-- Presentation